AFRL-UAS-Purdue/NXP_HG3/bme688/README.md

 Micro SD breakout board MOSI to Pico GP3 (Pin 5)
 Micro SD breakout board SCK to Pico GP6 (Pin 9)
 Micro SD breakout board CS to Pico GP7 (Pin 10)

-This directory contains all the code and materials worked on for the Bosch BME 688 gas sensor.

 # getEnviData.py
 This Micropython code reads temperature, humidity, pressure, and CO2 data from a BME688 sensor every second and saves it, along with a timestamp, to a file called "enviData.csv" on a micro SD card.